The Mother and the Whore: Plot

 Alexandre is an unemployed young intellectual, possibly a journalist, living a rudderless life in Paris.
 Subtly but entirely self-absorbed, Alexandre spends most of his days lecturing his companions on political and philosophical topics, including his opinions on contemporary films, such as The Working Class Goes to Heaven, and his memories of the May '68 protests.
 He lives with his lover, Marie, who works at a dress shop and responds to his continuous apathy towards her with angry invective that masks her deep feelings for him.
 When Alexandre attempts to persuade an ex-girlfriend, Gilberte, to marry him, she chooses instead to marry another man.
 Alexandre then heads to the popular Les Deux Magots café, where he gets the phone number of a woman leaving.
 The two eventually go on a date.
 Her name is Veronika, a Polish-French anaesthesia nurse who lives at the Hôpital Laennec.
 Priding herself on her promiscuity and her status as a liberated woman, Veronika makes advances towards Alexandre, eventually seducing him.

 Marie immediately sees through Alexandre's clumsy attempts to hide his affair, treating him with increasing fury that only subsides when they have sex.
-When Marie goes on a business trip to London, Alexandre first takes Veronika to his apartment and then sleeps with another friend who had earlier expressed a desire to cheat on her husband.
+When Marie goes on a business trip to London, Alexandre takes Veronika to his apartment and sleeps with her in the bed he shares with Marie.
 After each tryst, Alexandre lectures the women on various topics while playing classical and pop music on his record player.

 Eventually, Veronika visits Alexandre’s apartment while drunk.
 She arrives to find him and Marie naked in bed and hurls insults at both of them.
 The three quickly begin a ménage à trois, sharing the same bed.
 Although Marie and Veronika claim to enjoy the polyamorous relationship, each secretly competes for Alexandre’s undivided affection.
 After Alexandre reacts poorly to Marie inviting one of her ex-lovers to a party, the relationship deteriorates rapidly.
 At the Café Flore, Veronika scathingly criticises Alexandre’s attitude towards women, accusing him of not loving her—or anyone—the way she loves him.
 Later, Marie attempts to commit suicide with sleeping pills, but Alexandre stops her in time.
-This prompts Veronika to break down, delivering a lengthy monologue about how sexually active women are perceived as "whores" and rejecting some of her "liberated" political beliefs.
+This prompts Veronika to break down, delivering a lengthy monologue about how promiscuous women are perceived as "whores" and rejecting some of her "liberated" political beliefs.
 She also tells Alexandre that she might be pregnant with his child.

 Alexandre decides to take Veronika back to her apartment at the hospital, leaving Marie sobbing alone in the flat.
 After dropping Veronika off, he storms back into her apartment and asks her to marry him.
 Veronika breaks down, crying and laughing simultaneously, and claims she is going to throw up.
 Feeling what might be morning sickness, she tells Alexandre that, if he really wants to help, he can fetch a dish for her to be sick in.
 Alexandre complies, then sits down on the floor, overwhelmed and distraught.